 May I follow you on social media?

 I advise all clients of my clinical mental health counseling practice to use their digression and not jeopardize their privacy if deciding to follow and/or participate with any of my professional social media platforms.
-As a clinician, I will never follow or friend current/former/potential clients nor allow anyone to do so with my personal social media accounts.
+As a clinician, I will never follow or friend current/former/potential clients nor allow them to do so with my personal social media accounts.

 Were your questions not answered?

 Please contact me here, for another further questions you might have: